tibco-bnl/workshop-tibco-platform/README.md

 4. Ubuntu with minikube on Azure.
 To install the TIBCO Platform use the following steps:
     1. [Login to an Ubuntu AWS or Azure instance](docs/baseplatforms/login-to-an-ubuntu-aws-or-azure-instance.md).
     2. [Install the TIBCO Platform](docs/configure-platform/install-tibco-platform.md).

+## (D) Configure the platform
+Once the TIBCO platform is installed, a number of configurations are required.

+Use [this](docs/configure-platform/configure-tibco-platform.md) description to do the basic configuration of the platform.